DatSpygineer/gctk/README.md

 GCTk is a library for making games written in C with Lua bindings.
 This library uses OpenGL 4.6 for rendering.

-The project is going under the name "cgctk", because this is the C version.

 This project is in a very early stage, it is not feature complete and breaking updates may occur.

 ## Dependencies: